What is a Cataract?

 Patients can expect the trip to the surgicenter to last for about three hours.
 The procedure is usually performed under topical anesthesia and dilating drops.
 Additionally, an IV is placed to facilitate the use of sedation during the procedure.

 The surgeon does a final check to make sure that the lens is in a good position.
-The wound is tested to ensure that it is watertight, and that the lid supporting speculum is removed.
+The wound is tested to ensure that it is watertight and that the lid supporting the speculum is removed.
 Immediately following the treatment, the patient is monitored in the postoperative holding area until they are ready for discharge.

 This implant is considered the “standard” implant and its design has not significantly changed in more than a decade.
 Following placement, the Single Focus Implant will allow the eye to see at a single focal point (most patients see better at distance), but in order to see at intermediate (computer distance) or up close (for instance sewing or reading) the eye will require either a contact lens or glasses.

 Most insurance companies pay for cataract surgery with single focus implants, subject to your carrier’s specific co-pays and deductibles.

-In patients who are candidates, astigmatism may be corrected by either specific wound construction or a Toric lens implant or both.
+In patients who are candidates, astigmatism may be corrected by either specific wound construction or a Toric lens implant, or both.
 Rarely, some patients may require an adjustment of their implant or even more rarely another procedure such as LASIK to improve their final visual outcome.

-3) MULTIFOCAL IOL IMPLANTS represent a major advancement in cataract vision correction.
+These implants represent a major advancement in cataract vision correction.
 These lenses give recipients an enhanced “range” of vision so they have reduced dependency on contact lenses or glasses at almost all distances.
 While these technologies represent a definite improvement, it is important to realize that the implants will not give one’s eye the performance level of a normal twenty-year-old eye – the implants represent an improvement, not the fountain of youth!

 Most people see better within a day or two after cataract surgery, but it is not abnormal or worrisome if your vision seems blurry for a few weeks after surgery as your eye heals.